Code-Institute-Submissions/Solitudes/README.md

 There are many features added to this website to make it as responcive as possible, so it's also easier to access for the elderly.
 The main features are:
 - Removed standard border to widen the range between text areas and for better alignment.
 - Added multiple layers of tranparency for a more gentle and interactive feel.
+- Added a navbar that holds a fixed top position on the webpage on smaller sized devices, such as mobile phones and iPads (smaller than width 768px). !The navbar will scoll with page-flow on devices with a width of 769px and more!
 - A clip (gif) was added to the background of the home page screen for some extra flow.
 - All surplus white spaces have been removed.
 - Appearance of audio tags have been personally styled.